Global Vision Transformer Pruning with Hessian-Aware Saliency: Pruning and training details

 \subsection{Pruning configuration}

-We use DEIT-Base model with CNN distillation as the starting point of our pruning process, whose pretrained model is available at \url{https://dl.fbaipublicfiles.com/deit/deit_base_distilled_patch16_224-df68dfff.pth}.
+We use DeiT-Base model with CNN distillation as the starting point of our pruning process, whose pretrained model is available at \url{https://dl.fbaipublicfiles.com/deit/deit_base_distilled_patch16_224-df68dfff.pth}.
 We prune the model in an iterative manner: We compute the moving average of the latency-aware importance score $\mathcal{I}^L_{\mathcal{S}}$ for all unpruned dimension groups in each training step of the pruned model.
 Every 100 steps, we remove a group of dimensions that has the minimum total importance.
 Removed dimensions will never be reactivated.
 We prune EMB and MLP in a group size of 16, QK and V in a group size of 8, and H in a group size of 2, so that the input and output dimensions of all the linear projection operations in the model can be divided by 16, thus satisfying the dimension requirement of the Ampere GPU.

-Given that EMB dimension is shared across all 12 blocks, we divided the Taylor importance of EMB by 12 to make the importance comparable with other components.
-We also divide the Taylor importance of H dimension by 6 to encourage head pruning in the model.
-An ablation study on the effectiveness of scaling down head importance is provided in Appendix~\ref{ap:head}.

-The pruning process will terminate once the estimated latency of the model reaches a targeted speedup ratio over that of the DEIT-base model.
+The pruning process will terminate once the estimated latency of the model reaches a targeted speedup ratio over that of the DeiT-base model.
 The pruned model will then be converted into a small dense model and finetuned to further restore the accuracy.
+The pseudo code of our pruning algorithm is provided in~\cref{alg}

-Table~\ref{tab:prune_config} reports the target speedup ratio we use to achieve NVP-B, NVP-H, NVP-S and NVP-T architectures reported in Table~\ref{tab:full_compress}.
+\cref{tab:prune_config} reports the target speedup ratio we use to achieve NViT-B, NViT-H, NViT-S and NViT-T architectures reported in~\cref{tab:full_compress}.
 The resulted number of pruning steps and the averaged dimension of EMB, H, QK, V and MLP among all the transformer blocks are also provided.